Adam Doboszyński: Post-war

 Following the war, Doboszyński remained in London.
 He lived in poverty, with occasional help provided by his friends from former Polish Armed Forces.
 Despite these problems, he continued writing.
 In 1945, he wrote in English "Economics of charity", and two years later completed the "Pocket Encyclopedia of Social Notions", and "Two Platforms of Nationalism".
 He also translated into Polish G.K.
 Chesterton's "A Short History of England" and Christopher Hollins' "Breakdown of Money".
 Furthermore, he remained politically active, as a member of a group called the "Generation of Independent Poland", in which he promoted the creation of a federation of Central European states, as a counterbalance against the expansion of Russia and Germany.
 Doboszyński also supported the Anti-Bolshevik Bloc of Nations.

 In December 1946 Doboszyński secretly returned to Poland.
 He wanted to personally become acquainted with political, economical and social situation of the country.
 Also, he wanted to meet with leaders of anticommunist guerilla movement, to tell them that they should not expect any support from the West.
 By early 1947, he was openly traveling across the country, meeting with national and Catholic activists.
 His plan was to create a strong national-Catholic organization, which would eventually create a stronger Poland.
 His activities were closely monitored by the Communist agents, as most of his partners were arrested.

 Show trial and execution

-In early summer 1947, Doboszyński completed his last work, "Half Way", which contained his opinion on the situation of Poland, prognosis for the future and advice for the national movement.
-On 3 July 1947 he was arrested in Poznań.
-His investigation was personally carried out by Józef Różański, who tortured Doboszyński.
-On 18 June 1949 Doboszyński's show trial began in the Regional Military Court in Warsaw.
-Doboszyński was accused of cooperation with intelligence services of both Nazi Germany and the United States.
-On 11 July 1949 Doboszyński was sentenced to death, with Bolesław Bierut refusing to pardon him.
-The sentence was carried out on 29 August 1949.
-Doboszyński was shot in the back of the head, at the infamous Mokotów Prison.
-His symbolic grave is located at the Powązki Cemetery.